1. Goals

 9. Tax Deductions

 Landowners wishing to take advantage of the tax benefits of conservation easement donations will need to obtain a qualified conservation appraisal.
-The Trust will provide a list of qualified appraisers.
+The Trust can provide a list of qualified appraisers.
 The value of the conservation easement is equal to the value of the property before the easement is signed minus the value of the property after the easement is signed.
 You should seek advice from a tax attorney or accountant if you plan to claim the value of the conservation easement as a charitable donation for federal taxes.
 Fees for these services are the responsibility of the landowner. *

 10. Stewardship

 * When fees are associated with the donation of a conservation easement, these costs are usually tax deductible.
 We suggest you contact your accountant for details.
+In some instances we are able to secure grant funding to cover stewardship and closing costs associated with your conservation easement donation.